Delhi liquor policy case: BRS leader K Kavitha sent to judicial custody till April 9

 Kejriwal was arrested by the Enforcement Directorate on March 21 on charges of corruption and money laundering in the case.
 On Friday night, the Rouse Avenue Court sent him to the Enforcement Directorate’s custody until March 28.

-Two senior Aam Aadmi Party leaders –Sisodia and Sanjay Singh – are also currently in jail in connection with the case.
+Two senior Aam Aadmi Party leaders – Sisodia and Sanjay Singh – are also currently in jail in connection with the case.

 Also read: ‘He has done good work’: In Kejriwal’s constituency, strong support from people on the margins